20 Aug 2024

 At the beginning of a product redesign, establish the criteria you’ll use to judge its success.
 Like any experiment, you’ll have a hypothesis to test, and the results will show if it was accurate.

-Metrics provide insights into the successes and failures of a product redesign, revealing how many visitors arrive, stay engaged, and interact with your website or app.
+Metrics provide insights into the success and failures of a product redesign, revealing how many visitors arrive, stay engaged, and interact with your website or app.
 Data-driven decisions lead to better outcomes, replacing hunches or guesses.

 Conversion rates

-Conversion rates indicate how many people successfully completed actions like clicking on social media buttons, completing a purchase, or filling out a customer information form.
+Conversion rates indicate how many people completed actions like clicking on social media buttons, making a purchase, or filling out a customer information form.
 Comparing the analytics from the redesign with the previous version will reveal if the new design is performing better.

 Organic search traffic